Kanerock17yt/Kanerock17yt/README.md

 - 👋 Hi, I’m @Kanerock17yt
-- 👀 I’m interested in coding
+- 👀 I’m interested discord bot making
 - 🌱 I’m currently learning C and C++
 - 💞️ I’m looking to collaborate on coding.
 - 📫 How to reach me: Youtube or by email.